dmackinn/engineering-team-exercise-2024-11-14/README.md

 ## What is this?

 The Searchcraft engineering team often does small coding exercises together to compare solutions that we may come up with for a problem.
 These exercises are scoped to be completed in an hour or less.
+The focus is sharing together the process of solving the problem and to highlight creativity.
+As the goal is to complete something with an hour, there are times when the solution may not be fully functional.

 ## Exercise Parameters